Medical Field Essential Information

-|Required Education||Bachelor's and medical school degree||Bachelor's of science degree in nursing, associate's degree in nursing, or completion of approved nursing program||Certificate program, associate's or bachelor's degree|
+|Required Education||Bachelor's and medical school degree||Bachelor of Science degree in nursing, associate's degree in nursing, or completion of approved nursing program||Certificate program, associate's or bachelor's degree|

 |Other Requirements||Internship and residency program, license||Clinical work, license||License varies by state|

-|Projected Job Growth (2014 - 2024)*||10% for all family and general practitioners||16%||9% for all radiologic technologists|
+|Projected Job Growth (2018 - 2028)*||10% for all family and general practitioners||12%||9% for all radiologic technologists|

-|Median Annual Salary (2015)*||$184,390 for all family and general practitioners||$67,490||$56,670 for all radiologic technologists|
+|Median Annual Salary (2018)*||$201,100 for all family and general practitioners||$71,730||$59,520 for all radiologic technologists|

-Source: *Bureau of Labor Statistics
+Source: * U.S. Bureau of Labor Statistics

-The medical field has a range of career opportunities such as physicians, nurses and radiographers.
+The medical field has a range of career opportunities, such as physicians, nurses, and radiographers.
 If you can cope well in stressful situations and have compassion, patience, and physical stamina, a career in medicine is a good fit for you.
-You must also demonstrate excellent communication, math and technical skills.
+You must also demonstrate excellent communication, math, and technical skills.

 Physician or Medical Doctor

 Physicians use their medical expertise to monitor the health of their patients and diagnose illnesses.
-They train for at least ten years, including obtaining a bachelor's degree, attending medical school and then working as a resident physician.
+They train for at least ten years, including obtaining a bachelor's degree, attending medical school, and then working as a resident physician.

-Future physicians must first earn a bachelor's degree, studying courses in organic and inorganic chemistry, biology, physics, mathematics and English.
+Future physicians must first earn a bachelor's degree, studying courses in organic and inorganic chemistry, biology, physics, mathematics, and English.
 Additionally, they generally take courses in the humanities and social sciences and may opt to volunteer at a hospital or clinic.

 After earning a bachelor's degree, prospective physicians must attend medical school.
 In the first two years of med school, students spend their time in the classroom studying a wide array of subjects.
-The last two years are spent working in clinics under direct supervision of practicing doctors, learning to diagnose patients in a variety of medical areas.
+The last two years are spent working in clinics under the direct supervision of practicing doctors, learning to diagnose patients in a variety of medical areas.
 After completion of medical school, they hold either a degree as a Doctor of Medicine (M.D.) or a Doctor of Osteopathic Medicine (D.O.), depending on which path they chose.

 In order to practice, physicians must obtain a license from the licensing board in the state in which they wish to work.
 Physicians can also seek certification in their specialty through board examinations approved by the American Board of Medical Specialties (ABMS).
-Both a license and certification requires continuing medical education in order to maintain these credentials.
+Both a license and certification require continuing medical education in order to maintain these credentials.

-A registered nurse (RN) cares for patients in hospitals, clinics, nursing care facilities and other health care settings.
+A registered nurse (RN) cares for patients in hospitals, clinics, nursing care facilities, and other health care settings.
 Becoming a nurse requires at least the completion of a diploma program from an approved nursing program.

 Nursing programs include clinical experiences for students, performed under the supervision of a registered nurse.
-Generally, working as a certified nurse's aide (CNA) or licensed practical nurse (LPN) is not required for entry into a RN program; however, some students might find the experience beneficial.
+Generally, working as a certified nurse's aide (CNA) or licensed practical nurse (LPN) is not required for entry into an RN program; however, some students might find the experience beneficial.

-According to the BLS, there will be an a 16% increase in jobs for registered nurses between 2014 to 2024, and their median annual salary as of May 2015 was $67,490.
+According to the BLS, there will be a 12% increase in jobs for registered nurses between 2018 to 2028, and their median annual salary as of May 2018 was $71,730.

 Physicians require radiographers to take and produce X-ray films called radiographs.
 When a doctor needs to examine a patient through radiologic means, a radiographer is called upon to explain the procedure to the patient and walk them through it.
 They are also responsible for ensuring that all machines and devices are working properly before starting a procedure.

 Several educational routes are available to radiographers.
 Some choose to enter into certificate programs that last 21-24 months.
 Others enter into an associate's degree or bachelor's degree program in radiologic technology.
 Schools offering these programs need to be accredited by the Joint Review Committee on Education in Radiologic Technology.
-Classes in these programs cover subjects like pathology, radiation protection, medical terminology, medical ethics, radiobiology, physiology and radiation physics.
+Classes in these programs cover subjects like pathology, radiation protection, medical terminology, medical ethics, radiobiology, physiology, and radiation physics.